nirvdrum/native-image-playground/README.md

     * native-library-ruby: A shared library written in Java + Ruby
     * native-polyglot: Uses libpolyglot to execute JS and Ruby from a launcher program
     * jni-libjvm-polyglot: Uses JNI and Truffle polyglot API to execute JS and Ruby via libjvm loaded from a launcher program
+    * jni-native: Uses JNI and Truffle polyglot API to execute JS and Ruby via a native image shared library loaded from a launcher program

 To build any of these profiles, you run: